golemfactory/golem-docs/src/pages/docs/providers/maintenance/wallet-restoration.md

 The name (`requestor-mainnet`above) is not important as long as it doesn't collide with the existing one (assuming it was just `requestor`).

-After you have done that run:
+After you have done that, run:

 ```bash
 yagna app-key list